zhangr100/ModPGMInference/README.md

 ## Functions

-There are 4 functions in this package:
+There are 4 main functions in this package:

 * `ModPGMInference`: Statistical Inference of Modified Poisson-Type Graphical Models.
 * `ModPGMSampler`: Sample Generator for the Modified Poisson-Type Graphical Models.